Julie Christie: 21st century

 On 5 December 2007, she won the Best Actress Award from the National Board of Review for her performance in Away from Her.
 She won the Golden Globe Award for Best Actress - Motion Picture Drama, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role and the Genie Award for Best Actress for the same film.
 On 22 January 2008, Christie received her fourth Oscar nomination for Best Performance by an Actress in a Leading Role at the 80th Academy Awards.
 She appeared at the ceremony wearing a pin calling for the closure of the prison in Guantanamo Bay.

 Christie narrated Uncontacted Tribes (2008), a short film for the British-based charity Survival International, featuring previously unseen footage of remote and endangered peoples.
 She has been a long-standing supporter of the charity, and in February 2008, was named as its first 'Ambassador'.
 She appeared in a segment of the film, New York, I Love You (also 2008), written by Anthony Minghella, directed by Shekhar Kapur and co-starring Shia LaBeouf, as well as in Glorious 39 (2009), about a British family at the start of World War II.

 Christie played a "sexy, bohemian" version of the grandmother role in Catherine Hardwicke's gothic retelling of Red Riding Hood (2011).
 Her most recent role was in the political thriller The Company You Keep (2012), where she co-starred with Robert Redford and Sam Elliott.

+She is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

+Critical reception

+Pauline Kael, critic for The New Yorker, once said of Christie that she was the "girl one wanted to see on the screen not for her performances but because she was so great-looking that she was compelling on her own."